 We’ve seen increasingly wild, wet and unpredictable weather in recent years, so if your home’s in an area that is deemed at risk from flooding, it’s useful to know how to avoid damage to your gas appliances should such an emergency arise.

-- Contact a Gas Safe registered engineer for advice – upon carrying out an assessment they should be able to tell you how best to protect your appliances and pipework from water damage.
+Get in touch with a Gas Safe registered engineer to request an assessment.
+They’ll let you know how best to protect your appliances and pipework from water damage.

-- You’ll also need to contact a competent electrical person to ensure that the electrical supply to the property and all appliances using electricity are safely disconnected.
+You’ll also need to contact a competent electrical person to make sure your property’s electrical supply and all electrical appliances are safely disconnected.